The G2015 Instructor Update Course is Open!

 To take your course, simply:

 - Click the button below to log in to Otis.

-- Choose your brand (ASHI or MEDIC First Aid).
+- Choose your brand

 - Enter your login ID and password.
 (If you’ve forgotten your password, no problem.
 Click “Forgot Password?” and we’ll send you a temporary password via email.)

 - Once you are logged in to your dashboard, locate the Launch G2015 Update Course link.